CEO and Founder of Kruze Consulting

-I’m happy to report that the vast majority of our business comes from referrals from existing clients, so I’ll venture to say that my firm, Kruze Consulting, is becoming well known within the startup community.
+I’m happy to report that the majority of our business comes from referrals from existing clients, so I’ll venture to say that my firm, Kruze Consulting, is becoming well known within the startup community as one of the best CPAs for startups.

-Background on Kruze: We provide Accounting, Tax, Finance, Bookkeeping and HR expertise for over 200+ funded startups.
 I’m a CPA, and in the past I’ve worked at Deloitte Tax and I was the Controller of a 120+ employee startup.
 Our COO Scott Orn is a Kellogg MBA, former VC Partner at Lighthouse Capital Partners, and before that was an investment banker at JPMorgan’s technology group.
 Our tax leader is a CPA - and is an expert on R&D tax credits (a great way for unprofitable companies doing a lot of engineering and R&D work to reduce their burn rate).
-Our Vice President of Financial Planning and Analysis has an MBA from Wharton and used to be a VC, and an exec at several companies that raised a ton of venture funding.
+Our Vice President of Financial Strategy has an MBA from Wharton and used to be a VC, and an exec at several companies that raised a ton of venture funding.
+Our VP of Financial Services worked at Morgan Stanley and a startup, and now helps our clients manage their cash, produce financial models and more.

-Plus, a good tax CPA will know the tax code well enough to be able to help the startup use tax incentives to reduce their burn rate.
-Kruze Consulting’s CPAs know what government incentives are available to help cut startups burn - our firm has executed almost $5 millions in startup R&D tax credits last year.
+Plus, a good tax CPA will know the tax code well enough to be able to help the business use tax incentives to reduce their burn rate.
+Kruze Consulting’s CPAs know what government incentives are available to help cut startups burn - our firm has executed almost $25 million in startup R&D tax credits last year.

 Some of the CPA and accounting services we provide include: bookkeeping, payroll, benefits, taxes, venture and venture debt advice, 409A valuation reporting, board prep, budget creation and HR.

-We have offices in NYC, San Francisco, Silicon Valley and Los Angeles.
+We have offices in NYC, San Francisco, Silicon Valley, Austin and Los Angeles.

 Top viewed questions